ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

 - All the properties within the `dynamic_answers.answers` block that can contain text displayed to the user will need to support placeholder transforms.
 For example, answer labels which currently do not allow placeholders will need to be extended to support this.
 - `dynamic_options` cannot be used inside `dynamic_answers`.
 - The structure should be consistent with a regular static answer block.
 - For `dynamic_answers.answers` blocks, the answer `id` will simply be a prefix, and a unique identifier will need to be added to the prefix at runtime.
 This is required in order for us to be able to render the id in other parts of the questionnaire.
+This id made of the prefix and unique identifier will only be used for front end rendering purposes.
+We will still use just the `list_item_id` for storage even if it isn't a list collector.

 ### Dynamic answers based on a list source